python-ellar/ellar/docs/overview/custom_decorators.md

 - `@template_filter`: This decorator is used to register a function as a Jinja2 template filter.
 The function should take one or more arguments and return a modified value.

 - `@template_global`: This decorator is used to register a function as a global variable available in all Jinja2 templates.
 The function can be called without any arguments and should return a value.

-- `@on_shutdown`: This decorator is used to register a function that will be called when the application is shutting down.

-- `@on_startup`: This decorator is used to register a function that will be called when the application is starting up.

 These decorators can be used to define functions that will be executed at specific points in the application's lifecycle.
 They provide a way to separate and organize the different parts of an application.
 See [Module Additional Configuration](../modules/#additional-module-configurations) for examples on how these decorator functions are used.